jacobsomer/Modern-Portfolio-Theory-and-LSTMs/README.md

 # MPT, The Efficient Frontier, and LSTM's
-## A personal project by Jacob Somer
+## An open source project by Jacob Somer